Date completed: June 2017 (4 players). Succeeded escaping!

 If things become too complicated, you can request support from one of the most creative gamemaster interactions we’ve seen to date.
 Players will probably identify where to ask for help once they enter the second area and it was built in a way that made us almost whisper for clues.
 But because we were valorous and pure-hearted knights, enlightenment reached us every time!
 The participation of an in-character gamemaster in Medieval Quest was brilliant.
 Although other rooms around the world do it, this was the first time we’ve seen a gamemaster playing different roles.
 Furthermore, we found out after the game that Mystery Rooms have cleverly designed a subtle method of allowing the gamemaster to adjust the difficulty of The Medieval Quest should it become necessary.
 They do this seamlessly and invisibly – players won’t even become aware of their intervention.
 This clever and flexible game design makes this room suitable for beginners and experienced players alike.
 It is hard to describe this in more detail without spoiling anything, but it added a lot to the fun and to the atmosphere of the game.

 We finished Medieval Quest with the clock ridiculously close to 60 minutes with the gamemaster counting down out loud.
 By the end of it, we were sweaty and breathing really quickly, but we recovered the Excalibur, the talisman of Strength.
 We would later recover the talisman of Wisdom in Chapter 1 – The Lost Tomb, after which we would go on to search for missing talisman of Courage in Chapter 3 – The Last Stand.
-Mystery Rooms is building a fourth room, to be playable by those who finish the initial 3 chapters.
-We will try it as soon as possible!
+In April 2018, Mystery Rooms built a fourth room, available only to those who finished the initial 3 chapters.
+It was a Grimm Finale!

 Out of the room